Today I am going to show you how to cook spaghetti squash in the oven, in the microwave, and even in the slow cooker.

-It is part of the squash family which is grown above ground, large in size and varies in shades of yellow to orange.
+Spaghetti squash is part of the squash family which is grown above ground, large in size and varies in shades of yellow to orange.
+It is low in carbs, high in fiber, and often used as a side dish, a pasta replacement, or a meal on it's own with butter and seasonings.

 Per 150g (1 cup) there are 10g total carbs, 2g fibre (so 8g net carbs).
 Now compare this with 1 cup (140g) cooked wheat spaghetti which has 43g carbs, 3g fibre (so 40g net).
 Spaghetti squash also contains Vitamins A, B6, C, niacin, manganese, and thiamin.